junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 He snaps his finger.

-Dean doesn't have time to react when a force pushes him out of Metatron's way, dropping the blade, and throwing him into the fountain pool, drowning his head under the water.
+Dean doesn't have time to react when a force pushes him out of Metatron's way, forcing him to drop the blade, throwing him right into the fountain pool, drowning his head under the water.
 His hands grab desperately at the edge of the pool, his feet struggles to stand, but an invisible force is pushing his head down, down, down.
 The more violently he tries to push back to get air, the faster his lungs are drained.
 He can feel water filling his nasal and mouth quickly.

 "Cas!"
 Dean tries to yell, but the water pours in before he gets any sound out.
 Air runs short quickly, and his lungs are burning.